shedskin/shedskin/doc/README.rst

 7. When optimizing, it is extremely useful to know exactly how much time is spent in each part of your program.
 The program `Gprof2Dot`_ can be used to generate beautiful graphs for both the Python code and the compiled code.

-8. For best results, configure the Boehm GC using ``./configure --enable-cplusplus --enable-threads=pthreads --enable-thread-local-alloc --enable-large-config --enable-parallel-mark``.
+8. For best results, configure a recent version of the Boehm GC using ``./configure --enable-cplusplus --enable-threads=pthreads --enable-thread-local-alloc --enable-large-config --enable-parallel-mark``.
 The last option allows the GC to take advantage of having multiple cores.

 **Tricks**